AshCashh/University-Notes/My Second Brain/Serial Protocols.md

 Many serial protocols are designed to be simple to parse, due to the limited hardware or typical devices using serial communication.
 Howver, there are concersn around timing, state and buffers that need to be considered, especially when the device needs to do multiple thing at a time.
 For example, `scanf()` is flexible enought ot parse many simple message structures (if you can spare the program memory), it is a blocking function; highly undesirable in a controller that needs to be able to do other things at the same time.

 ## Timing Considerations
-Other actions can be carried out at the same time as blocking operations throught interrupts, for example, one of the TCBs could be used to generate regular interrupts so that other work can be done while waiting on blocking I/O operations.
+Other actions can be carried out at the same time as blocking operations through [[Interrupts]], for example, one of the TCBs could be used to generate regular interrupts so that other work can be done while waiting on blocking I/O operations.
 However, this would push the burden of maintaining state on the other work, and likely waste many CPU cycles unnecessarily.
 A better choice is to use the `UART_RX` interrupt to handle a single character at a time, then use a [[State Machines|State Machine]] to handle the parasing of the message.

 This state machine can be placed within the interrupt handler, or in a seperate function that is called in the main loop.
 The state machine can be implemented to consider the follow:
 1. Idle: The paraser is waiting for a start sequence (and ignore all other symbols)